 This is a collection of frequently asked questions about the VOXEL-MAN 3D Printing module.

 1 What is VOXEL-MAN 3D Printing?

-VOXEL-MAN 3D Printing is an optional software module that can be used to create anatomical and surgical 3D model files for 3D printing.
-It can be combined with all VOXEL-MAN surgical and dental simulators.
+VOXEL-MAN 3D Printing is an optional software module that allows you to create anatomical and surgical 3D model files for 3D printing.
+It can be combined with all VOXEL-MAN surgical and dental training simulators.

 2 How does it work?